Large Chicken Bacon Ranch

 - Large Calzone

 Stoner's dough filled with ricotta, mozzarella cheese and your choice of toppings then folded in a moon shape.
-Served with garlic butter and marinara.$12.99
+Served with garlic butter and marinara.$11.99

 - Buffalo Chicken Stromboli